civictheme/monorepo-drupal/web/themes/contrib/civictheme/.devtools/README.txt

-This directory contains scripts for running isolated tests in CI.
+This directory contains development tools to help with building and testing.

-These scripts are agonsitc to the build system and can be run from any directory.
+These can be used locally and in the CI environment.